INFRAFRONTIER and Rare Diseases

 INFRAFRONTIER is the European Research Infrastructure for phenotyping and archiving of model mammalian genomes.
 The core services of INFRAFRONTIER comprise the systemic phenotyping of mouse mutants in the participating mouse clinics, and the archiving and distribution of mouse mutant lines by the European Mouse Mutant Archive (EMMA).
-INFRAFRONTIER aids in rare disease research by providing access to 670 mouse strains (via EMMA) that are related to nearly 1200 distinct rare diseases.
+INFRAFRONTIER aids in rare disease research by providing access to over 2200 mouse strains (via EMMA) that are related to more than 1600 distinct rare diseases.
 These mouse strains carry mutations in genes that are implicated in causing rare diseases.

-In addition, INFRAFRONTIER targets key rare disease communities predominantly through the stakeholder meetings, to disseminate information about relevant resources and to obtain feedback about specific community requirements.
+In addition, INFRAFRONTIER targets key rare disease communities mainly through the stakeholder meetings, to disseminate information about relevant resources and to obtain feedback about specific community requirements.